instructa/constructa-starter/docs/constructa/hosting.md

 ## 2) DNS

 Point your app domain (e.g. `app.example.com`) to the server's IP (a Cloudflare proxied A record is fine).
+If you want `www.` to 301 to the apex, list it in `constructa_redirect_domains` and rerun the playbook.

 ## 3) Boot core services (Compose on the server)